 Under The Hood

-Performance-wise, well, the Japanese automaker will definitely get rid of today’s 4.0-liter V-6 engine and the outdated 5-liter transmission.
+Performance-wise, well, the Japanese automaker will definitely get rid of today’s 4.0-liter V-6 engine and the outdated 5-speed transmission.
 Instead, the mid-size off-road SUV will likely rely on a 3.5-liter V6 engine which makes 278 hp and 265 lb-ft of torque under the hood of the current Tacoma.
 The mill is going to be mated to a smooth-shifting six-speed automatic transmission.
 Some sources claim that the carmaker is also reconsidering a hybrid option for the next-generation 4Runner, as well as an eight-speed automatic transmission, but we think that neither is going to happen.

 Design and Features